-OpenThread released by Nest has been ported to several devices and platforms by both the OpenThread team and the community.
+OpenThread released by Google has been ported to several devices and platforms by the OpenThread team, silicon vendors, and the community.
 Build examples for all ported platforms are included in the OpenThread repository.

 Support for each platform varies over time.
 Some platforms are tagged with the current level of support as identified by the OpenThread team.
 Untagged platforms have not been recently tested and may be considered as having "Limited Support."

 |Full and basic support, as well as any Thread Certified Component that uses OpenThread.
 Many of these platforms have been tested and used by the OpenThread team, and are recommended for use in our demos and Codelabs.|